alenkis/alenkis/content/blog/monoid/index.md

 concatAll(MonoidArrayString)([]) // []
 ```

+\
 We can reimplement our previous example with `Product` using Monoids instead of Semigroups to avoid defining a default value for the `Product`.
-Since every specific Monoid (`KeepLongerName`, `KeepLowerPrice` and `MergeCategories`) define an empty value, we no longer how to worry about the default value for the `Product`; the responsability has shifted to the individual Monoids.
+Since every specific Monoid (`KeepLongerName`, `KeepLowerPrice` and `MergeCategories`) defines an empty value, we no longer have to worry about the default value for the `Product`; the responsability has shifted to the individual Monoids.

 ```ts
 // Reimplement example from Semigroup, but now using Monoids